 ALAN MARSH MBE FICS

 Alan Marsh’s professional career has been in the Maritime and Shipping Industry.
 Alan has been associated with the Haji-Ioannou family for nearly 50 years having acted first for Stelios’ father Loucas as he built up his Ship owning empire Troodos Shipping and then when Stelios himself created a ship-owning company in 1992.
 Alan was the former CEO of Braemar Shipping Group PLC as well as a Director of ITIC.
 He is a Fellow of the Institute of Chartered Shipbrokers for whom he was President in 2010 and Past Prime Warden of the Worshipful Company of Shipwrights.
-He is a Trustee and Director of MSSC (Marine Society Sea Cadets) a Council member of the RNLI, non executive chairman of IFAN Maritime (International Foundation aids to Navigation), a Younger Brother at Trinity House, and a development Board member of Wetwheels UK.
+He is a Trustee and Director of MSSC (Marine Society Sea Cadets), VP of the RNLI, Non-Executive Director and Trustee of IFAN Maritime (International Foundation aids to Navigation), Trustee of Annual National Service for Seafarers, a Younger Brother at Trinity House, and a development Board member of Wetwheels UK.

 Ken Griggs was born in Cyprus, educated in England, and after working in various overseas posts spent the majority of his career in London as a Director of a merchant bank.
 He now lives in Monaco where he delivers tax solutions on super yachts.
 Ken is also the Treasurer and a Board member of the Gustavia Yacht Club.